Banghart Lab

 Name Former position Subsequent or current position

-Dr. Shannan McClain MSTP student (Neurosciences) Medical school (UCSD)
+Dr. Shannan McClain MSTP student (Neurosciences) Medical School (UCSD)

 Dr. Xiang Ma Postdoctoral Fellow (chemistry) Organic Chemist, Ambryx Inc.